pepopowitz/building-your-first-react-app/src/slides/08_components_react.md

 # Exercise 4
 ## Modern JavaScript: Working With Objects

+???

+instructor-led, follow along

 ---
 template: exercise
 layout: false

 # Exercise 5
 ## JSX Fundamentals

+???

+different things you can do with jsx

 ---